best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 Sampling is something that you may want to do during development or initial analysis of data, as with a smaller amount of data your code will run faster and requires less memory to process.

-There are multiple different methods that can be used to sample your data such as:
+There are many different ways that a dataframe can be sampled, the two main types covered in this page are:
 1) **simple random sampling**: [`.sample()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.sample.html) in Pyspark and [`sdf_sample()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_sample.html) in SparklyR and
-2) **stratified sampling**: [`.sampleBy()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.sampleBy.html) in Pyspark and XXX in SparklyR.
+2) **stratified sampling**: [`.sampleBy()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.sampleBy.html) in Pyspark and XXX in SparklyR (Don't belive the alternate method will work in the current spark version. must have spark > 3.0.0).

 Although, these two methods are the focus of this page there are numerous methods that can be used for sampling that will not be covered here, such as systematic sampling and cluster sampling.

 *insert a diagram to give a simple overview of what these sampling methods are OR do this under the individual headings instead*

 Both `.sample()` and `.sampleBy()` in Pyspark use the same base functions for sampling with and without replacement.
 For sampling without replacement spark implements a uniform sampling method using random number generation.
-A row will be added to the sample if the randomly generated number is smaller than the fraction input and each row has an equal probability of being sampled (more information on this can be found in [link example](#link-example)).
-Whereas for sampling with replacement numbers are generated from a Poisson distribution (check details on this).
+A row will be added to the sample if the randomly generated number is smaller than the fraction input and each row has an equal probability of being sampled.
+Whereas for sampling with replacement numbers are generated from a Poisson sample (check details on this).
 A link to the alogirithm breakdown can be found [here](https://github.com/apache/spark/blob/master/python/pyspark/rddsampler.py).

 It is important to note that sampling in Spark returns an approximate fraction of the data, rather than an exact one.
-The reason for this is explained in the [Returning an exact sample](#returning-an-exact-sample) section.
+The reason for this is explained in the [sample](#sampling-sample-and-sdf_sample) section.

 #### Creating spark session and loading data
 First, set up the Spark session, read the Animal Rescue data: